Lameguy64/PSn00bSDK/doc/installation.md

    - `<INSTALL_PATH>/lib/libpsn00b`
    - `<INSTALL_PATH>/share/psn00bsdk`

-7. Set the `PSN00BSDK_LIBS` environment variable to point to the `lib/libpsn00b` subfolder inside the install directory.
+7. You may optionally set the `PSN00BSDK_LIBS` environment variable to point to the `lib/libpsn00b` subfolder inside the install directory.
 You might also want to add the `bin` folder to `PATH` if it's not listed already.

 Although not strictly required, you'll probably want to install a PS1 emulator with debugging capabilities such as [no$psx](https://problemkaputt.de/psx.htm)